xSusan/gitskills/readme.txt

 learn creat branch and commit branch now on dev branch;
-create a new branch is quick and simple.
+create a new branch is quick & simple.